pantheon-systems/documentation/source/docs/articles/sites/varnish/setting-http-headers.md

 This article will help you set up HTTP headers to prevent individual pages from being cached.

 ## Use Internal Page Cache
 To maximize your site's performance on Pantheon and to take advantage of our Varnish caching, you'll need to configure your site's performance settings.
-[Learn more](/docs/articles/sites/varnish/).
+[Learn more about Varnish](/docs/articles/sites/varnish/).

 ## Use HTTP Headers for Downstream Varnish Caching
 How and why